 Next travel: let's enjoy Jordan!

-The most expectful traveler will find it difficult to find anything to complain about in Jordan.
+The most expectful traveler will find it difficult to complain about in Jordan.
 The people are very nice and the country is beautiful.
 Off the beaten track, it is also wild and conducive to adventure.